 - Logitech Capture - this video capture and streaming software makes producing content with StreamCam simple, fast and intuitive.

-- Smart autofocus and exposure - focus on sharing your passion in peace: the StreamCam's autofocus and automatic exposure control do the rest, including advanced artificial intelligence for facial tracking.
+- Smart autofocus and exposure: the StreamCam's autofocus and automatic exposure control do the rest incl. state-of-the-art artificial intelligence for face tracking

-- Full HD vertical video - switch to 9:16 vertical video by simply rotating the StreamCam.
-Perfect for Instagram and Facebook Stories
+- Vertical video in full HD - switch to vertical 9:16 video by simply rotating the StreamCam. good for Instagram and Facebook stories

-- Flexibility with dual camera mounting system - StreamCam includes a monitor mount and tripod adapter.
-This makes it easy to find the perfect angle every time you stream or record.
-Built-in image stabilization compensates for camera movement
+- Flexibility through dual camera mounting system - StreamCam includes a monitor mount and a tripod adapter.
+This makes it easy to find the right angle every time you stream or record.